Description

 Solidago The dried flowers and leaves of the goldenrod are used to create colours from yellow through to green.
 Takes better on

-£6.00Add to basket
+£6.00Add to cart

 Solidago The dried flowers and leaves of the goldenrod are used to create colours from yellow through to green.
 Takes better on

-£6.00Add to basket
+£6.00Add to cart

 Madder The roots of this ancient plant are rich in red alizarin and are the source of a strong red dye.
 The